agilesix/AgileSix.com/src/pages/about.md

-  Since our founding, Agile Six has helped build the civic tech marketplace and quadrupled in size to over 40 employees.
+  Since our founding, Agile Six has helped build the civic tech marketplace and grew in size to over 50 employees.
 We’re now the full-spectrum digital service company we envisioned at our founding, working side-by-side with our civil servant partners to build the better government we all deserve.
 cta:
   cta-description: How can we help you?
   cta-label: Get in touch